adobe-type-tools/opentype-svg/README.md

 	* [SVG Optimizer](https://github.com/svg/svgo)
 	* [Scour](https://github.com/scour-project/scour)

-* The script requires the SVG files to be named after the glyphs which they are meant to be associated with.
+* The tool requires the SVG files to be named according to the glyphs which they are meant to be associated with.
 For example, if the glyph in the font is named **ampersand**, the SVG file needs to be named `ampersand.svg`.

-* The script expects the color artwork to have been designed at the same size as the glyphs in the font, usually 1000 or 2048 UPM.
+* The tool expects the color artwork to have been designed at the same size as the glyphs in the font, usually 1000 or 2048 UPM.
 This means 1 point (pt) in the authoring app equals 1 unit in font coordinates.